STEALING LOVE IS NOTHING BUT A FALLACY

 One of my best friends wisely explained it like this, think of the 80/20 rule.
 You are receiving 80% of all these amazing things from your significant other but there is the occasional 20% that is lacking that frustrates you.
-Knowing our generation, we typically harp on that 20% instead of being grateful for that larger lump sum of blessings.
-But then here comes Mr. Prince Charming or Ms. Perfect that fulfills that 20% we are looking for and sweeps us off our feet…only to find out that, that’s all they have to offer.
-Is that 20% and that 80% we use to get from our Mr./Ms. Right is gone.
+Knowing our generation, we typically harp on that 20% that’s missing instead of being grateful for that larger lump sum of consistent, continual blessings.
+So then here comes Mr. Prince Charming or Ms. Perfect that fulfills that 20% we are looking for and sweeps us off our feet…only to find out that, that’s all they have to offer.
+That 20% is all they can bring to the table and the 80% we use to get from our Mr./Ms. Right is now gone.
 They took it right along with them when they walked out the door.

 A person who is truly looking to take care of a relationship will mitigate the margin of error and potential risks that could involve a breakup.
-Now I’m not saying that you or your significant other need to be secluded and completely closed off from society, but be weary of your interactions.
+Now I’m not saying that you or your significant other need to be secluded and completely closed off from society.
+You don’t have to be a hermit.
+However, it is wise to be weary of your interactions.
 After all, there is no such thing as stealing love.
 You cannot physically steal something that you gave someone wholeheartedly that neither can be grasped nor forcefully taken.
+Love is not tangible but an abstract emotion that transcends time.
 I mean think about it, someone can force you to say “I love you” but you won’t mean it.

 So, to answer that burning question of how someone could have stolen your significant other.
 The answer is simple.

 Love can never be stolen.
-It can only be influenced, retracted and freely given to someone else.
+It can only be influenced, retracted, and freely given to someone else.

 * Image Disclaimer: The Modern Alice creates no claim or credit for images featured on our website unless otherwise noted.
 All visual content is copyrighted to it’s respectful owners and we make every effort to link back to original content whenever possible.
 We follow typical web protocol through a general creative commons license, also generally known as “guide for internet sharing” where we believe in providing and receiving, proper attribution to the original author, artist or photographer.
 If you own rights to any of the images, and do not wish them to appear here, please contact us and they will be promptly removed.